Computer and peripherals price indexes (CPPI)

-The universe for the CPPI consists of all vendors or distributors of computers and computer peripherals in Canada.
+The universe for the CPPI consists of all vendors or distributors of computers, computer peripherals and smartphones in Canada.

-A representative cut off sample of products is chosen, monitored and replenished from the administrative data provided.
+A representative cut off sample of products is chosen, monitored and replenished from the administrative data provided for the following indices:

 Data are collected from other Statistics Canada surveys and/or other sources.

 The weights used in the various price indexes are based on the shipment information provided by IDC.
 The shipment information covers the number of units shipped by vendors, as identified by the sub-groups for a particular product.
-Weights for both the computer series and peripherals series are updated annually.
+Weights for the computer series, the peripherals series and the smartphone series are updated annually.

 The price and model specification information are supplied by IDC.
 The prices used are street prices and do not include taxes or shipping and handling charges.
 One important aspect of these series is the continual and notable improvement in the quality of this category of goods.
 As a result, the treatment of quality change becomes an important issue.
 When the pricing for a model in the sample is no longer available, a replacement model is linked in using a hedonic quality adjustment technique to provide an imputed link-in price.
 This treatment accounts for any substantial differences in quality between the replacement model and the discontinued model.